Critical Risk →

 schema

-View or modify database schema (columns/properties). ## Actions ### "list" (default) — View current schema schema({ database: "Task Board" }) Returns: property names, types, and select/multi_select options. ### "add" — Add a new property schema({ database: "Task Board", action: "add", pr...
+View or modify database schema (columns/properties).
+Actions "list" (default) — View current schema schema({ database: "Task Board" }) Returns: property names, types, and select/multi_select options. "add" — Add a new property schema({ database: "Task Board", action: "add", property: "Priority", ...

-Part of the Better Mcp Notion MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Better Mcp Notion server.

 AI agents may call schema to permanently remove or destroy resources in Better Mcp Notion.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call schema in a loop, permanently destroying resources in Better Mcp Notion.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.